intelwolf/p1monitor/README.md

 ## Docker repository
 A docker image is available from docker hub at https://hub.docker.com/r/mclaassen/p1mon.
 An example docker-compose is included mapping external port 81 to the container.

+##  Internet exposure
+Note that although the UI provides a password protected interface you should not expose it publicly to the internet without addional security measures.
+The password is intended to protect changes to the system, not to protect the system from e.g. exfiltrating data

 ## Updating
 Shut down the container using 'docker-compose down' and use 'docker-compose pull' to update to the latest image version.
 Start the container as mentioned above